EUDiF

 Through the EUDiF, we work to consolidate ongoing efforts and maximise the potential of diaspora for development.

-The EU and diaspora engagement for development
+Global and EU diaspora engagement for development

 2005